Are you familiar with the bullish and bearish breakaway formations?

 There are many ways to locate profit targets in forex, futures, and shares trading.
-Technical levels, pattern height, and standard risk vs. reward ratios and using moving average crossovers are several of the most common.
+Technical levels, pattern height, standard risk vs. reward ratios, and using moving average crossovers are several of the most common.
 Profit targets for breakaways are set as follows:

 - Bullish Breakaway: A bullish breakaway is a buy signal.
 Thus profit targets are located above the pattern.